Years of research laid the groundwork for speedy COVID-19 shots

 “The speed is a reflection of years of work that went before,” Dr. Anthony Fauci, the top U.S. infectious disease expert, told The Associated Press.
 “That’s what the public has to understand.”

 Creating vaccines and having results from rigorous studies less than a year after the world discovered a never-before-seen disease is incredible, cutting years off normal development.
-But the two U.S. frontrunners are made in a way that promises speedier development may become the norm — especially if they prove to work long-term as well as early testing suggests.
+But the two U.S. front-runners are made in a way that promises speedier development may become the norm — especially if they prove to work long-term as well as early testing suggests.

 “Abject giddiness,” is how Dr. C. Buddy Creech, a Vanderbilt University vaccine expert, described scientists’ reactions when separate studies showed the two candidates were about 95% effective.